Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

 \subsubsection{Convergence of the \L ukasiewicz path}

-To show the convergence of the \L ukasiewicz path corresponding to $(F^p_n(k),k\geq 1)$, we will first examine the limit of $(P_n(k), k\geq 1)$ under rescaling.
+To show the convergence of the \L ukasiewicz path corresponding to the forest with dummy leaves, we will first examine the limit of $(P_n(k), k\geq 1)$ under rescaling.
 We will first prove tightness, after which we will show convergence.